dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 For more information, see [Get-AdfsEndpoint documentation](https://technet.microsoft.com/itpro/powershell/windows/adfs/get-adfsendpoint).

 For more information, see [Best practices for securing Active Directory Federation Services](https://technet.microsoft.com/windows-server-docs/identity/ad-fs/operations/best-practices-securing-ad-fs).
-If you need additional assistance in determining if WS-Trust 1.3 Username/Mixed is enabled in your identity federation provider, please contact Microsoft Support if you use ADFS, or your 3rd party identity vendor.
+If you need additional assistance in determining if WS-Trust 1.3 Username/Mixed is enabled in your identity federation provider, contact Microsoft Support if you use ADFS, or your 3rd party identity vendor.

 ### Profile installation failed